 Welcome to my website !

-Hello, I am Max-Martin Sherie, a full stack programmer specializing in Gameplay Programing.
+Hello, I am Max-Martin Sherie, a full stack gameplay programmer specializing in 3C systems, crossplay infrastructure, and shader development.

-As well as programing, I also studied Shaders and 3D art to help me quickly get through the prototyping phase of development.
-When I'm not working
+I also studied shaders and 3D art to move fast through the prototyping phase.
+When I'm not working I enjoy team-based sports and playing video games.

-Below you will find projects that I have worked on as a student, but nothing from my current position as I am under an NDA.
+Below you will find projects I have worked on, both professional and personal.
+Anything from my current positions is under NDA.

 Contact Info :